mmbazm/secure_license_server/enclave/README.md

 ```

 # Sequence Diagram
-This section describes the sequences diagram of `Authentication`service:
+This section describes the sequences diagram of `Enclave`service:
 ```mermaid
 sequenceDiagram
     actor client